Selena Cuffe

-Selena Senora Cuffe, née Saunders (born 5 November 1975 in Culver City, California) is an American businesswoman.
+Selena Cuffe, née Saunders (born 5 November 1975 in Culver City, California) is an American businesswoman.
 She is best known for co-founding Heritage Link Brands, LLC, the largest global importer of black produced wine, with her husband, Khary Cuffe.
+In January 2024, Selena Cuffe was appointed to the Federal Reserve Bank, Los Angeles Board of Directors.

 Early life and education

 The only joint child of Dr. Joseph Saunders and Veronica Saunders, Cuffe was raised in the View Park-Windsor Hills community of Los Angeles County, California, United States by her mother.
 Cuffe's father, Joseph, died one month before her second birthday.

 Cuffe's paternal great-grandfather, J. Saunders, was born into slavery.
 A descendant of the Ashanti tribe of Ghana, he was freed by the Emancipation Proclamation at the age of eight.
 He had 16 children, the youngest of whom was Cuffe's grandfather, Titus Saunders Sr., a de-segregationist of the Georgia public school system who founded the state's first integrated school transportation system.
 Both of Cuffe's paternal grandparents graduated from college in the 1920s.

-Cuffe graduated with a BA in International Relations from Stanford University.
+Cuffe graduated with an AB in International Relations from Stanford University.
 During college, she became a member of Delta Sigma Theta sorority.
-She also completed the Sponsors for Education opportunity (SEO) program, were she interned for an investment bank on Wall Street.
+She also completed the Sponsors for Education opportunity (SEO) program, where she interned for an investment bank on Wall Street.
 Cuffe also holds a Master of Business Administration, with honors, from the Harvard Business School and is certified, with merit, by the Wine and Spirits Educational Trust.
-Cuffe is Vice President Emeritus of the Harvard Business School Alumni Board, and she currently serves on Stanford University's Bing Overseas Studies Program Advisory Council.
+Cuffe is chair of the Nominating & Governance committee of the Harvard Business School Women’s Student Association Alumnae Advisory Board, Vice President Emeritus of the Harvard Business School Alumni Board, and she currently serves on Stanford University's Bing Overseas Studies Program Advisory Council.